-The Institute’s capacity development activities in Asia commenced in 1996 with human rights training courses for Chinese high-level officials within the administration of justice.
-During the following years, programmes were expanded to include cooperation initiatives in Cambodia, China, India, Indonesia, Laos, the Maldives, Mongolia, the Philippines, Thailand and Vietnam.
+The Institute’s capacity development activities in Asia commenced in 1996 with human rights training courses for high-level Chinese officials within the administration of justice.
+During the following years, programmes were expanded to include cooperation initiatives in Cambodia, China, India, Indonesia, Laos, the Maldives, Mongolia, the Philippines, Thailand, Vietnam and Myanmar.

 While politically independent, the Institute is also involved in the organization of informal seminars on human rights within the framework of the Asia-Europe Meeting (ASEM).

 The Institute’s long-term relations and cooperation with NHRIs and academic institutions in Asia have contributed to enhancing the capacity of NHRIs to conduct National Inquiries on human rights issues of national concern.
 The cooperation has also led to the establishment of SEAHRN, one of the first and most important academic networks on human rights in the region.
 Although SEAHRN as of 2013 functions independently from the Institute, the network and its member institutions still constitute an important resource and ally for the Institute in the regional programme.

 Since the 1990’s, the Institute’s work in Asia has contributed to strengthening human rights programmes at a variety of universities in various countries in terms of course curricula, teaching methodologies and course literature.
 It has also helped enhance and maintain human rights expertise among staff as well as institutional capacities of NHRIs.

 The Institute has also supported the set-up and development of human rights libraries and resource centers with the Institute’s publications and other literature and provided quality human rights trainings to professionals from targeted institutions throughout the region.
 RWI’s regional programme is funded by Swedish Development Cooperation.